knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 For those new to recommender systems, follow the [guide to recommender systems in production](https://knhash.in/blog/recommender-system-in-prod).
 Before deploying a lookalike model, thorough analysis is necessary:

-1. **Fetch and Clean User Metadata**: Gather data on dense users.
-2. **Cluster User Metadata**: Use k-means clustering to identify groups.
+- Fetch and clean user metadata for our dense users.
+- Cluster the user metadata.
+    - What algorithm to choose here?
+Start simple with k-means.
     - How many clusters to choose?
-    - What pre-processing to do here?
+- Analyze the clusters.
-3. **Analyze Clusters**: Evaluate user personas within clusters.
+    - Identify and evaluate the user personas coming out of the clusters.
-4. **Correlate with User Behavior**: Ensure behavior is similar within clusters and different across clusters.
+- Correlate with the user behavior.
+    - Within a cluster, the behavior should be similar; across the clusters, the behavior should be different.
     - How to define behavior?
 Let's call it how they react to content, and quantize it somehow.

 Once the analysis comes through we have a good amount of confidence in the methodology, until hypothesis one.
 We will cover some key waypoints along the way.